Nee Tata Naa Birla: Soundtrack

 The music was composed by Gurukiran and lyrics written by V. Manohar and Hrudaya Shiva.
 A total of 5 tracks have been composed for the film and the audio rights brought by Skanda Audio.

 Reception

 Critical response

 R G Vijayasarathy of Rediff.com scored the film at 1.5 out of 5 stars and wrote "Ravichandran's comedy timing is always perfect, and he shines in here too though the same cannot be said of a repetitious Jaggesh.
 Jennifer and Pooja Gandhi are seen mostly in song and dance sequences.
 The other girls just come and go.
 Only a fan of Ravichandran and Jaggesh will call this even a time pass film".
+Sify wrote "The theme is absolutely worn out and comedy scenes are shabby.
+Director Nagendra Magadi Pandu also known for comedy flicks has consumed a lot of time to tell the same old story.
+The novelty is missing in this film.
+Every scene in the film is predictable".